tanandscore/arcade-points/README.md

 This folder is a complete, working website: accounts, 14 games, points, leaderboards, a public landing page, basic SEO, and one paid game unlocked through Razorpay (built for Indian users — UPI, cards, netbanking, wallets).
-Follow these steps in order.
+Follow these steps in or,der.
 Total time: ~20–30 minutes.
 You will only ever copy/paste — no terminal commands needed.

 ---